honkamj/SITReg/README.md

 If you run into problems with reproducing the results in the paper, do not hesitate to contact the authors.

-To train the model used in the paper with affinely aligned brain OASIS dataset (https://www.oasis-brains.org/) from Learn2Reg (https://learn2reg.grand-challenge.org/), run the following command:
+To train similar model used in the paper with affinely aligned brain OASIS dataset (https://www.oasis-brains.org/) from Learn2Reg (https://learn2reg.grand-challenge.org/), run the following command:

     python train.py --config scripts/configs/sitreg/oasis/cc_grad_1.0.json --training-root TRAINING_ROOT_PATH --data-root DATA_ROOT_PATH --num-workers 4 --model-name MODEL_NAME --devices cuda:0

-To train the model used in the paper with raw (not affinely aligned) brain OASIS dataset (https://www.oasis-brains.org/) from Learn2Reg (https://learn2reg.grand-challenge.org/), run the following command:
+To train similar model used in the paper with raw (not affinely aligned) brain OASIS dataset (https://www.oasis-brains.org/) from Learn2Reg (https://learn2reg.grand-challenge.org/), run the following command:

     python train.py --config scripts/configs/sitreg/oasis/cc_grad_1.0_raw_data.json --training-root TRAINING_ROOT_PATH --data-root DATA_ROOT_PATH --num-workers 4 --model-name MODEL_NAME --devices cuda:0

-To train the model used in the paper with LPBA40 dataset (https://resource.loni.usc.edu/resources/atlases-downloads/), run the following command:
+To train similar model used in the paper with LPBA40 dataset (https://resource.loni.usc.edu/resources/atlases-downloads/), run the following command:

     python train.py --config scripts/configs/sitreg/lpba40/cc_grad_1.0_very_very_deep.json --training-root TRAINING_ROOT_PATH --data-root DATA_ROOT_PATH --num-workers 4 --model-name MODEL_NAME --devices cuda:0

-To train the model used in the paper with Lung250M-4B dataset (https://github.com/multimodallearning/Lung250M-4B), run the following command:
+To train similar model used in the paper with Lung250M-4B dataset (https://github.com/multimodallearning/Lung250M-4B), run the following command:

     python train.py --config scripts/configs/sitreg/lung250m_4b/cc_grad_1.0_very_deep_half_res.json --training-root TRAINING_ROOT_PATH --data-root DATA_ROOT_PATH --num-workers 4 --model-name MODEL_NAME --devices cuda:0

+Note that the Lung250M-4B config is not identical to the one used in the paper, as it includes masking out invalid regions for similarity loss, which improves the results.
+The feature was disabled in the experiments since other methods did not have such property, and we wanted to compare architectures, not loss functions.
+One can replicate the results in the paper by setting "ignore_mask" to "True" in the config.

 The scripts will download the datasets to DATA_ROOT_PATH and the models will be saved to TRAINING_ROOT_PATH inside the directory MODEL_NAME.
 Note that the automatic data downloading will not work if using multiple devices or if the data is no longer available at the url specified within the code (and Lung250M-4B dataset is only downloaded partially).

+For all the methods we chose the best epoch based on metrics computed on validation set (see [Evaluation](#evaluation)).
+The training is somewhat heavy but converges very fast, and some configs might have unneccesarily large number of epochs.
+E.g. Lung250M-4B training converges already during the first epoch (5000 training pairs) and no improvement is seen after that.

 ### Training for Learn2reg 2024 challenge submission